 5. Microsoft: IoT Mobile Apps

-This course at Microsoft Virtual Academy delves deep into ‘how-to’ of building IoT Mobile Apps.
-The course is 50 minutes of video tutorial and also address the scalability issue often reported in IoT mobile apps.
+This course at Microsoft Virtual Academy delves deep into the ‘how-to’ of building IoT Mobile Apps.
+The course is 50 minutes of video tutorial and also addresses the scalability issue often reported in IoT mobile apps.

 6. Rockwell Automation: Industrial Ethernet

 Essentials of Industrial Ethernet Networks for an OT Professional by Rockwell Automation.
-This is 2 day course, and a prerequisite to attending the course is your ability to perform basic Windows® operating system tasks.
-The guys there will make you hands-on in IoT exercises by performing on an EtherNet/IP™ workstation and/or use a variety of software tools.
-The course is aimed towards OT (operations technology) professionals but with IoT, it is never a bad idea to know plenty of stuff right from devices to the integration, services and dashboard layer.
+This is a 2-day course, and a prerequisite to attending the course is your ability to perform basic Windows® operating system tasks.
+The guys there will make you hands-on in IoT exercises by performing on an EtherNet/IP™ workstation and/or using a variety of software tools.
+The course is aimed towards OT (operations technology) professionals but with IoT, it is never a bad idea to know plenty of stuff right from devices to the integration, services, and dashboard layer.

 7. Telecoms Academy: Connected Devices

-This one is a bit expensive 2 day course (Early Bird – £1035 Sep 29-30, 2015) around networking technologies for application within IoT projects.
+Telecoms Academy are a bit expensive 2-day course (Early Bird – £1035 Sep 29-30, 2015) around networking technologies for application within IoT projects.
 The course also aims to educate participants for applying effective techniques to utilize agents in creating IoT projects.

 9. ARC Chart: Radio technologies for IoT

-The two day course by ARC Chart will teach you some nerdy stuff about radio spectrum, IoT allocations, ISM bands, and cognitive radio techniques.
-You’ll learn some meshing techniques and new networks that have emerged such as Sigfox, LoRA, Weightless.
+The two-day course by ARC Chart will teach you some nerdy stuff about radio spectrum, IoT allocations, ISM bands, and cognitive radio techniques.
+You’ll learn some meshing techniques and new networks that have emerged such as Sigfox, LoRA, and Weightless.
 The course is targeted words a broad range of technical and business persons.
 Again, it is in London (and expensive around £945 for two days course.

-With some programming and statistics problem solving experience, this Experfy course revolves around Neural Networks, Machine Learning System Design, Clustering Anomaly Detection and recommendation system design.
-This course is only available for on-site for corporate training on days and location that is convenient to your team.
+With some programming and statistics problem-solving experience, this Experfy course revolves around Neural Networks, Machine Learning System Design, Clustering Anomaly Detection, and recommendation system design.
+This course is only available for on-site corporate training on days and location that is convenient to your team.

-Since, Big Data becomes an inevitable part of the larger IoT projects, it is good to have a good handle over Hadoop and other big data technologies.
-If you are coming from business intelligence or application integration background, you can also check our Big Data training.
+Since Big Data becomes an inevitable part of the larger IoT projects, it is good to have a good handle on Hadoop and other big data technologies.
+If you are coming from a business intelligence or application integration background, you can also check our Big Data training.

 11. RapidStart: Certified IoT Specialist